substrate-asia/hackathon-2023-summer/projects/45-MoonLayer/README.md

 * Add in compatibility with Ethereum tools like Metamask, Hardhat, Brownie, etc.
 * Adding more compression techniques to enhance MoonLayer performance.
 * Optimize the MoonLayer client for lower hardware requirements and better performance.
-* Implement a bridge for asset transfer between Moonbeam testnet and MoonLayer.
+* Implement a bridge for asset transfer between Moonbeam and MoonLayer.
 * Build an MoonLayer light client to facilitate decentralized access across various devices.